chrismannina/dbdoc/docs/ENHANCEMENTS_SUMMARY.md

-# Schema Scribe Enhancements - Implementation Summary
+# DBDoc Enhancements - Implementation Summary

 ## 🎯 **Status: COMPLETED ✅**

 All critical improvements have been successfully implemented and tested.
-Schema Scribe is now ready for enterprise-scale data catalog management.
+DBDoc is now ready for enterprise-scale data catalog management.

 ---